Omar-Said-4/chezz/README.md

 🔵 You don't need to assemble multiple files to run the game just one file.

 🔵 Photos used to draw pieces can be found in `Photos` folder.

 🔵 Global version Has two modes:
  1. `Game Mode`.
  2. `Chat Mode`.
  * Global Game has inline chatting provided.

+🔵 Localversion doesn't have inline chatting or chatting modes.

 ## Game Rules and Guidlines

 * There are no turns.